-The company markets the anticancer agent Treakisym[®] in Japan through its business partner, Eisai Co., Ltd. (TSE1: 4523) for the indications of untreated low-grade non-Hodgkin's lymphoma and mantle cell lymphoma (marketing approval obtained in December 2016), refractory or relapsed low-grade non-Hodgkin's lymphoma and mantle cell lymphoma (October 2010), and chronic lymphocytic leukemia (August 2016).
+The anticancer agent Treakisym[®] is used for the indications of untreated low-grade non-Hodgkin's lymphoma and mantle cell lymphoma (marketing approval obtained in December 2016), refractory or relapsed low-grade non-Hodgkin's lymphoma and mantle cell lymphoma (October 2010), and chronic lymphocytic leukemia (August 2016).

 The combination therapy of Treakisym[®] and rituximab (BR therapy) was newly included in the Practical Guidelines for Hematological Malignancies 2018 edited and published by Japanese Society of Hematology as a standard treatment option, which applies to all of the approved indications.
-This has seen Treakisym[®] establish its position as a standard treatment for lymphatic cancer.
-By switching to its own sales structure in 1H FY12/20, the company plans to attain a large market share as in markets in Europe and the US.
+This has seen Treakisym[®] establish its position as a standard treatment for Jymphatic cancer.